guo-xuan/Sipros-Ensemble/README.md

 Neutral loss can be specified by PTM{1to2}, e.g., PTM{>to|} = ST. If symbol2 is nothing, it can be specified by PTM{1to}, e.g., PTM{>to} = ST.

+#### Generate Reverse Sequences

+python reverseseq.py -i original_database_file -o output_database_file

+The step will generate a new database file with reverse sequences.
+Update the path of `FASTA_Database` in the configuration file.

 #### Quickly Running The Database-searching and Filtering/Assembling

 There are two basic versions of the database-searching: one for running on a single machine and another for running with MPI on a cluster.